-- Delete versions that are older than the specified time period 6 months by default. - Specify how many versions of your files must be kept on the Online Storage.
+- Delete versions that are older than the specified time period 3 months by default. - Specify how many versions of your files must be kept on the Online Storage.
 This will allow you to return to a previous file version if your changes in a file turn out to be erroneous.
-By default

-Acronis True Image Home will keep 10 versions of your files, though you can specify any other number.
+By default Acronis True Image Home 2010 Netbook Edition will keep 10 versions of your files, though you can specify any other number.

-8.5.4 Proxy settings
+7.6.4.
+Proxy settings

-If your computer is connected to the Internet using a proxy server, enable use of the proxy server and enter its settings.
+If your computer is connected to the Internet using a proxy server, enable use of the the proxy server and enter its settings.